We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 All men attending our testes clinic must have a referral letter from their GP.

-During your appointment with the Consultant Radiologist you will undergo an ultrasound scan; this will take about ten minutes.
+During your appointment with the Consultant Radiologist you will undergo an ultrasound scan; this will take about 10 minutes.
 The radiologist will interpret your scan and give you your results, which can then be discussed with your urologist.
-Your urologist may re-examine you if he thinks it necessary, deliver an assessment of the findings from your scan and provide a diagnosis.
-He will also detail steps of treatments to be undertaken, if required.
+Your urologist may re-examine you if they think it's necessary, deliver an assessment of the findings from your scan and provide a diagnosis.
+They will also detail steps of treatments to be undertaken, if required.